bkoelman/ResharperCodeContractNullabilityFxCop/README.md

 ## Building, Testing, and Debugging

 To build, open `ResharperCodeContractNullabilityFxCop.sln` in Visual Studio 2013.
-Press `Ctrl + A` to run all unit tests.
+Press `Ctrl + R, A` to run all unit tests.
 See [How-to-debug.md](src/How-to-debug.md) for debugging instructions.

 ## Trying out the latest build